-SaaS apps configuration with single sign-on on Citrix Gateway service is simplified by provisioning a template list for popular SaaS apps.
+SaaS apps configuration with single sign-on on the Secure Private Access service is simplified by provisioning a template list for popular SaaS apps.
 The SaaS app to be configured can be selected from the list.

 The template pre-fills much of the information required for configuring applications.
 However, the information specific to the customer must still be provided.

-Note: The following section has the steps to be performed on the the Citrix Gateway service for configuring and publishing an app using a template.
+The following section has the steps to be performed on the Secure Private Access service for configuring and publishing an app using a template.
 The configuration steps to be performed on the app server is presented in the subsequent section.

-On the Citrix Gateway service tile, click Manage.
+On the Secure Private Access tile, click Manage.

-Select the app you want to configure using the Choose a Template list and click Next.
+Select the app that you want to configure in the Choose a Template list and click Next.